slightlyoff/history_api/app_history.md

     // Cancel the navigation:
     e.preventDefault();

-    // Stop further `navigate` event handlers from running: e.stopImmediatePropogation();

     // Do another navigation to /login, which will fire a new `navigate` event: location.href = "/login";
   }
 });
 ```

-_TODO: should these be combined into a helper method like `e.redirect("/login")`?
-But, the next example is also like a redirect, and it doesn't want the `stopImmediatePropogation()` part..._
+_TODO: should these be combined into a helper method like `e.redirect("/login")`?_

 In practice, this might be hidden behind a full router framework, e.g. the Angular framework has a notion of [route guards](https://angular.io/guide/router#preventing-unauthorized-access).
 Then, the framework would be the one listening to the `navigate` event, looping through its list of registered route guards to figure out the appropriate reaction.

-_TODO: if you combine this example with the previous one, it's important that this route guard handler happen before the general SPA nav handler.
-Is that a coordination problem?
-Could we solve it with separate `navigate` and `beforenavigate` events?_
+NOTE: if you combine this example with the previous one, it's important that this route guard event handler be installed before the general single-page navigation event handler.
+Additionally, you'd want to either insert a call to `e.stopImmediatePropagation()` here, or a check of `e.defaultPrevented` in that example, to stop the other `navigate` event handler from proceeding with the canceled navigation.
+In practice, we expect there to be one large application- or framework-level `navigate` event handler, which would take care of ensuring that route guards happen before the other parts of the router logic, and preventing that logic from executing.

 #### Example: affiliate links